 And don’t forget to add on a premium for the time of year.
 Getting out of winter is going to come at a higher price.

-So now we have the room at $175 per night, food at $120 minimum per day for two people, and ambiance which is pretty much priceless.
-The total for 2 people at the low end would be $295 per night.
-If you are spending roughly $150 to $200 per person on an average resort for all-inclusive that seems really fair.
-If you are at a luxury resort such as Hard Rock, Palace or an adults only resort, you really need to add to the budget.
-Hard Rock and Palace offer a very large resort credit that you can use for spa, golf, excursions, etc. and that really adds to the value.
+So now we have the room at $275 per night, food at $120 minimum per day for two people, and ambiance which is pretty much priceless.
+The total for 2 people at the low end would be $395 per night.
+If you are spending roughly $200 to $250 per person on an average resort for all-inclusive that seems really fair.
+If you are at a luxury resort such as Unico, Hyatt Ziva/Zilara, Secrets, Ava, Live Aqua, you really need to add to the budget.

 Instead of looking at an all-inclusive as expensive, look at the value you are receiving and compare to what you would spend in the U.S. on a similar vacation.
 Many of my destination wedding groups have never traveled to an all-inclusive but when they return they are ready to plan their next vacation!
 It’s easy, it’s relaxing, it’s a great value.